thedivtagguy/aman-site/README.md

 - Change the colors in `src/styles/global.css` - pick your favorite color instead of gray
 - Edit the homepage text to be about you instead of the placeholder content
 - Try different fonts by changing `font-family` in the CSS
-- Write a real blog post about something you're interested in
+- Write a blog post about something you're interested in

 **Add your own stuff:**